phetsims/function-builder/doc/equation-formats.md

 **Notes**

 This specification is referenced in the documentation of `HelpfulEquation`, `HelpfulEquationNode`, `SlopeInterceptEquation` and `SlopeInterceptEquationNode`.
+To understand those types, you'll want to be familar with this specification.

 The "helpful" format was arrived at via consensus at design meetings.
 It is PhET-specific, and does not correspond to a standard mathematical format.
 The intent is to create a clear association with the functions that are in the builder, and provide a "bridge" to the slope-intercept format.
 The term "helpful" is (thankfully) never shown to the sim user.